-- A. No sign or banner shall be placed across any public right-of-way except by permission of the City. - B. Signs incorporating any manner of flashing, strobe, or moving lights, with the exception of approved electronic message signs. - C. Animated signs: A sign employing actual motion or the illusion of motion.
-Animated signs, which are differentiated from changeable signs as defined and regulated by this code, include the following types: - Environmentally Activated: Animated signs or devices motivated by wind, thermal changes, or other natural environmental input.
+- A. No sign or banner shall be placed across any public right-of-way except by permission of the City. - B. Signs incorporating any manner of flashing, strobe, or moving lights, except for approved electronic message signs. - C. Animated signs: A sign employing actual motion or the illusion of motion.
+Animated signs, which are differentiated from changeable signs as defined and regulated by this Ordinance, include the following types: - 1.
+Environmentally Activated: Animated signs or devices motivated by wind, thermal changes, or other natural environmental input.
 Includes spinners, pinwheels, pennant strings, feather flags, and/or other devices or displays that respond to naturally occurring external motivation. - 2.
-Mechanically Activated: Animated signs characterized by repetitive motion and/or rotation activated by a mechanical system powered by electric motors or other mechanically induced means. - 3.
-Flashing: Animated signs or animated portions of signs whose illumination is characterized by a repetitive cycle in which the period of illumination is either the same as or less than the period of non-illumination.
-For the purposes of this ordinance, flashing will not be defined as occurring if the cyclical period between on-off phases of illumination exceeds one (1) hour.
-This prohibition shall not apply to permitted electronic message signs.
+Mechanically Activated: Animated signs characterized by repetitive motion and/or rotation activated by a mechanical system powered by electric motors or other mechanically induced means.

-- D. Signs on park-type benches, trees or utility poles - E. Inflatable signs - F. Roof signs - G. Pole- or pylon-mounted signs - H. Portable and vehicle signs parked primarily for the purpose of attracting attention to the message contained within. - I. Any sign unlawfully installed, erected or maintained. - J. Signs that completely block the view of other signs. - K. Any additional signage for a business that has an existing nonconforming sign. - L. Signs that contain statements, words, or pictures of an obscene, indecent or immoral character such as will offend public morals or decency. - M. Signs located on entry or exit doors, or fences.
+- 3. Flashing: Animated signs or animated portions of signs whose illumination is characterized by a repetitive cycle in which the period of illumination is either the same as or less than the period of non-illumination.
+For the purposes of this Ordinance, flashing will not be defined as occurring if the cyclical period between on-off phases of illumination exceeds one (1) hour.
+This prohibition shall not apply to permitted electronic message signs. - D. Billboard Signs.
+An outdoor sign that directs attention to a specific business, product, service, event, activity, or other commercial or noncommercial activity, either on or off the premises upon which the sign is located. - E. Signs on park-type benches, trees, or utility poles - F. Roof signs - G. Pole- or pylon-mounted signs - H. Portable and vehicle signs parked primarily for the purpose of attracting attention to the message contained within. - I. Any sign unlawfully installed, erected, or maintained. - J. Signs that completely block the view of other signs. - K. Any additional signage for a business that has an existing nonconforming sign. - L. Signs that contain statements, words, or pictures of an obscene, indecent, or immoral character such as will offend public morals or decency.

-6.5.18 Nonconforming Signs
+6.5.16 Nonconforming Signs